DrakeNotJack/AI-Travel-Agent/README.md

 ## **1. Project Core Value**

 This project is a lightweight demonstration of an intelligent travel assistant built upon the **Thought-Action-Observation (TAO)** paradigm.
 Through iterative cycles of reasoning, tool execution, and observation, the agent transforms vague user intentions into actionable travel solutions.
-Future upgrades will enable proactive collaboration and decision-making, evolving the system into a true travel partner.

 The agent currently demonstrates four foundational capabilities:
 - **Task Decomposition**: Breaks down compound requests (e.g., “check weather + recommend attractions”) into sequential steps: *get weather → match attractions → synthesize answer*.
 - **Tool Invocation**: Uses external tools such as **wttr.in** (weather) and **Tavily** (attraction search) to retrieve real-time data.
 - **Context Awareness**: Maintains intermediate results (e.g., weather conditions) for downstream decisions.